5thkind/shotgun/README.md

 ##### Obtain Shotgun Script Name and Key

-In order to get authenticated into Shotgun as well as track instances in which this AMI is used, you will need to obtain a script key and script name from Shotgun.
-Follow Shotgun's official documentation if you need instruction on how to do this: https://support.shotgunsoftware.com/hc/en-us/articles/219031368-Create-and-manage-API-scripts
+In order to get authenticated into ShotGrid as well as track instances in which this AMI is used, you will need to obtain a script key and script name from ShotGrid.
+Follow ShotGrid's official documentation if you need instructions on how to do this: https://support.shotgunsoftware.com/hc/en-us/articles/219031368-Create-and-manage-API-scripts

 ##### Create New Action Menu Item (AMI)